jatanRT/eprscope/README.md

 width="16" height="16" /> tools like [cwepr](https://www.cwepr.de/index)
 and the [related projetcs](https://docs.cwepr.de/v0.5/) have been devoloped, so far.
-The `{eprscope}` 📦 doesn’t want to replace the latter as well as the excellent EPR simulation/processing [EasySpin Toolbox](https://www.easyspin.org/) for [MATLAB](https://www.mathworks.com/products/matlab.html) and its additional frameworks like
+The `{eprscope}` 📦 doesn’t want to replace the latter nor the excellent EPR simulation/processing [EasySpin Toolbox](https://www.easyspin.org/) for [MATLAB](https://www.mathworks.com/products/matlab.html) and its additional frameworks like